What are eating disorders?

 Eating disorders and medication

 The young people may already be taking medication before they come to our clinic.
 For instance, anti-depressants, such as SSRIs (selective serotonin reuptake inhibitors), may have previously been prescribed for certain types of eating disorders.
-However, at Yes We Can Youth Clinics, our goal is to treat 'the real person', instead of the person who is under medication.
+However, at Yes We Can Youth Clinics, we aim to treat 'the real person' instead of the person under the influence of medication.

 Responsible phasing out